 The NSS results are made publicly available to help prospective students make informed decisions of where and what to study.
-Institutions and students’ unions also use the data to identify areas of strengths and weaknesses to help effect change and bring about enhancements to improve the student experience for future generations of students.
+Institutions and students’ unions also use the data to identify areas of strengths and weaknesses to make changes and improve the student experience for future generations of students.
 Data from previous surveys are available on the government's Unistats website.
 You can also view the results of the NSS at Queen Mary on our NSS results page.

 Changes we've already made in response to student feedback

 Queen Mary has been participating in the NSS since 2005.
 As a result of listening to what former students had to say, we’ve made many positive changes, such as: